 Cahit Sıtkı Tarancı Museum

-Diyarbakır's most impressive mosque is the Ulu Camii, built in 1091 by Malik Şah, an early Seljuk sultan.
-Incorporating elements from an...
+Diyarbakır's most impressive mosque is the Ulu Cami, built in 1091 by a Seljuk sultan.
+Incorporating elements from an earlier Byzantine...

 Persian in style, the Safa Camii has a highly decorated minaret with blue tiles incorporated in its design.

 The Dengbêj Evi (House of Dengbêj) showcases the Kurdish tradition of Dengbêj, storytelling by song.
 Kurdish elders gather together in...

 Opposite the Ulu Cami, this restored 16th-century caravanserai is occupied by carpet shops and jewellers, and is perfect for a leisurely...

 More expensive than the kahvaltı spots along Kıbrıs Caddesi, but worth it for the glorious ambience of the restored Hasan Paşa Hanı....